eedumas-maker/thoughts-garden/_notes/Share your ideas, they are seeds!🌱.md

 This digital garden is just a place for such idea-seeds.

 I believe everyone deserves to share their experience, and everyone benefits from being understood.
 When you share it helps me know you and myself, and it's good thing all around.
-There's [[The trouble with winning vs losing language|no winning or losing]] when it comes to sharing our ideas, because either we'll grow from having our ideas challenged, or find community in those that share similar ideas.
+There's [[The trouble with winning vs losing language🌱|no winning or losing]] when it comes to sharing our ideas, because either we'll grow from having our ideas challenged, or find community in those that share similar ideas.

 [^1]: 🌱 (This note is a seedling, if you want it to grow, wither, or be pruned in a different direction [[feedback|let me know!]])